the shoulder press is the king of the Deltoids, the rear deltoid fly is the

 you're looking for an engaging variant that taps deep into the muscle fibers of

-the rear deltoids, try version 2.
+the rear deltoids, try these Rear Delt Flies out.

 first glance, version 2 looks no different from the original exercise.
 The